bgx4k3p/uberfind/README.md

 Uberfind
 ==============
-Uberfind is a search tool for finding hardcoded usernames/passwords, encryption keys and other sensitive information inside multiple files.
-It performs a recursive search for all files within a given path, it can filter files based on the extension and it generates a results file with a number of characters before and after the search string.
-Parsing trough thousands of files in seconds.
+Uberfind is a search tool for finding hardcoded usernames/passwords, encryption keys and other sensitive information inside multiple files within a given path.
+It can parse all files recursively, or search based on file extensions.
+The output text file contains file names, line numbers and a specified number of characters before and after all instances of the searched keywords.
+Added support for accepting comma separated keywords and file extensions as arguments.
+The parsing is via case-insensitive regex, which allows for catching variations of the keywords.

 Arguments